 The practice team understood the importance of obtaining and recording patients' consent to treatment.
-We saw the consent policy did not contain all of the information needed to give staff robust guidance around the issue of consent.
-The practice reviewed their consent policy following this inspection to include reference to the Mental Capacity Act (MCA) 2005 and guidance relating to the treatment of young people aged under 16 years.
-We discussed consent with a dentist who showed a clear understanding and knowledge of the MCA and treating young people aged under 16.
+There was a detailed consent policy, however this did not specifically reference the Mental Capacity Act (MCA) 2005 or guidance relating to the treatment of young people under the age of 16 years.
+Following the inspection an updated consent policy was sent to CQC which covered these areas in much greater depth.
+Discussions with the dentist in relation to consent showed a clear understanding and knowledge of the MCA and treating young people aged 16 and under.
 The dentists told us they gave patients information about treatment options and the risks and benefits of these so they could make informed decisions.
 Patients confirmed their dentist listened to them and gave them clear information about their treatment.
 We saw some examples where dentists had recorded this information in dental care records.